jvujnovic/AetherLife/legal/privacy_policy.md

 You can control ad personalization via your device settings:
 - **Android**: Settings > Google > Ads > Opt out of Ads Personalization
 - **iOS**: Settings > Privacy > Apple Advertising > Turn off Personalized Ads

+Both Google AdMob and Meta Audience Network respect your device-level ad personalization settings.
+If you opt out of personalized ads, only non-personalized ads will be shown.

 We do not sell personal data.
 Users may opt out of any data sharing for targeted ads by adjusting ad personalization settings on their device.